 • The 1946 version of "The Killers," which starred Burt Lancaster and Ava Gardner, was the first big-screen adaptation of the classic Ernest Hemingway short story of the same name, but not the last: remakes followed in 1956 and 1964.

-• 1956's film noir "The Killing," meanwhile, was one of the first movies directed by a young Stanley Kubrick; its tale of shady business at a horse track earned Kubrick his first major award nomination, in this case a BAFTA, which is British for "Oscar."
+• 1956's film noir "The Killing," meanwhile, is one of the first movies directed by Stanley Kubrick; its tale of shady business at a horse track earned Kubrick his first major award nomination, in this case a BAFTA, which is British for "Oscar."

-• And this year's edition, "Killers," featured Twitter legend Ashton Kutcher in one of his acting side-projects, this time as a secret agent who is so secret his wife doesn't know about his secrets.
-Katherine Heigl played the wife in Hollywood's latest attempt to convince the world she's a star.
+• And the 2010 edition, "Killers," features Twitter legend Ashton Kutcher in one of his acting side-projects, this time as a secret agent who is so secret his wife doesn't know about his secrets.
+Katherine Heigl played the wife in another attempt to convince the world she's a star.